misakey/backend/docs/content/endpoints/auth_flow.md

   }
 ```

+_Headers:_
-The request doesn't require an authorization header.
+- The request doesn't require an authorization header.

 _JSON Body:_